TanklesXL/glint/README.md

 ## Usage

+Glint has 3 main concepts (see below for more details): glint itself, commands and flags.

+The general workflow involves

+1. creating a new glint instance with `glint.new`
+1. configuring it
+1. creating commands with `glint.command`
+   - attach flags with `glint.flag`
+   - set named args with `glint.named_arg`
+   - set unnamed args with `glint.unnamed_args`
+1. attach the commands to glint with `glint.add`
+1. run your glint app with `glint.run` or `glint.run_and_handle`

+### Help text

+_**Note**_:Help text is generated and printed whenever a glint command is called with the built-in flag `--help`.
+It is also printed after the error text when any errors are encountered due to invalid flags or arguments.

+Help text descriptions can be attached to all of glint's components:

+- attach global help text with `glint.global_help`
+- attach comand help text with `glint.command_help`
+- attach flag help text with `glint.flag_help`
+- attach help text to a non-initialized command with `glint.path_help`

 ### Mini Example

-You can import `glint` as a dependency and use it to build simple command-line applications like the following simplified version of the [the hello world example](https://github.com/TanklesXL/glint/tree/main/test/examples/hello.gleam)
+You can import `glint` as a dependency and use it to build command-line applications like the following simplified version of the [the hello world example](https://github.com/TanklesXL/glint/tree/main/test/examples/hello.gleam).

 ```gleam
 // stdlib imports